webapprentices/goodreads/README.md

 <p>I condust an annual market analysis to identify the most recommended business books published in the preceeding calendar year.
 I publish this analysis to <strong>Beantown Web</strong>.
 These recommendations comprise my reading list.</p>

 <p>While I do not possess a Masters in Busiess Administration, I consider my ongong committment to business education to be my <strong>alt MBA</strong>.
-I have read and summarized more tha 150 business books.</p>
+I have read and summarized more than 150 business books.</p>

-<p>This repository holds code written for Goodreads book reviews.</p>
+<p>This repository holds code written for book reviews published to Goodreads.</p>